Sorry, you need to enable JavaScript to visit this website.

 Career guidance and counselling services

 In Hungary guidance activities and development are overseen by both the Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium) and the Ministry for National Economy (Nemzetgazdasági Minisztérium).
-In the current ministerial structure the Ministry of Culture and Innovation is responsible for public education, vocational education and adult learning as well as higher education.
+In the current ministerial structure, the Ministry of Culture and Innovation is responsible for public education, vocational education and adult learning as well as higher education.
 The Ministry for National Economy is responsible for employment policy.
-(For more information on the governance, see sub-chapter 3.2 Administration and governance.)
+(For more information on the governance, see 3.2 Administration and governance.)

 The following actors also plays an important role in career guidance and counselling:

-Specifically in the field of vocational education:
+Specifically, in the field of vocational education:

 Legal background